-Starting Tuesday, January 7, 2020, at 1:00 p.m., Heatran, The Lava Dome Pokémon will be taking over Legendary Raids in Pokémon Go, and this time, you might even catch a shiny Heatran.
-It will be available for four weeks, ending on Tuesday, February 4, 2020, at 1:00 p.m.
-PST.
+Starting Friday, August 21, 2020, at 1 PM PST, Heatran, The Lava Dome Pokémon will be taking over Legendary Raids in Pokémon Go, and this time, you might even catch a shiny Heatran.
+It will be available for three weeks, ending on Thusday, September 10, 2020, at 1 PM PST.
 This Legendary Fire and Steel-type Pokémon is very strong and quite useful, so you won't want to miss your chance to catch one.
 We're here to walk you through building the perfect team for taking on this Legendary Pokémon!

-Something like a tortoise mixed with a ram comprised of rocks and magma, Heatran is a Legendary Gen IV Pokémon from the Sinnoh Region.
+Something like a tortoise comprised of rocks and magma, Heatran is a Legendary Pokémon from the Gen IV Sinnoh Region.
 Unlike most Legendary Pokémon, Heatran can be male or female, and it is the only Pokémon with its particular mix of Fire and Steel typing, giving it some pretty incredible resistances.
 While it's not in the top 20 attackers, it is extremely useful in Pokémon Go.
 Plus, it looks really cool!

-While not quite as effective as Excadrill, Groudon is still an incredible Ground-type Pokémon.
-Although it is a Legendary and so limited, it has been available enough times that most players have at least one or two.
+The mascot for Gen III's Pokémon Ruby, Groudon is the top performer in this Raid.
+Although it is a Legendary Pokémon, it has been available enough times that most players have at least one or two.
+It isn't weak to any of the types of attacks Heatran can do and it resists Rock type damage.
 With the moveset Mud Shot and Earthquake, Groudon will be an indispensable part of your team for taking on Heatran.

-The final evolution of Mudkip, Swampert is a Ground and Water-type that takes advantage of two of Heatran's weaknesses.
-You'll want to focus on its Ground-type moves, Mud Shot and Earthquake for this battle, but its Water-type moves, Water Gun and Hydro Cannon will do in a pinch if you just cannot spare the TMs.
+The final evolution of Mudkip, Swampert is a Ground and Water type Pokémon that is pretty common and even comes in a Shadow form.
+Swampert resists Rock, Steel, and Fire type attacks, making it super durable against Heatran.
+Mud Shot and Earthquake are the best moves for this battle, but its Water type moves, Water Gun and Hydro Cannon will do in a pinch if you just cannot spare the TMs.

 - Flygon with Mud Shot and Earth Power